 Wal-Mart has been working with IBM and its RFID 'tag team' for a number of months, most recently as part of a six-week pilot project designed to set the stage for the widespread deployment of passive RFID tagging systems (the kind that do not consistently transmit information, but only do so when activated by a specialized RFID reader).
 This pilot project literally just wrapped up a week or two ago.
 The next step is a more aggressive initiative that will affect 100 or so of the company's top suppliers who ship products to a centralized distribution facility located in Texas.
 Following this, all of Wal-Mart's suppliers will be under the gun to apply RFID tags to all of their products by January 1, 2006.

-Wal-Mart suppliers are a bit concerned because the company's passionate commitment to RFID tagging has quickly evolved into a supply chain mandate, which means that if you do not comply then you may cause the firm's annoying little happy face to frown, and that
+Wal-Mart suppliers are a bit concerned because the company's passionate commitment to RFID tagging has quickly evolved into a supply chain mandate, which means that if you do not comply then you may cause the firm's annoying little happy face to frown, and that is not a good thing if you want to continue to do business with the Wal-Mart chain.
+RFID mandates and initiatives are not just limited to Wal-Mart, either.

 At a recent meeting on RFID tagging held at COMDEX in Las Vegas and moderated by Shoreline Research, nearly one-third of the audience of 125 or more people raised their hand to indicate they would be affected by RFID tagging initiatives in the very near future.
 Questions from the audience, which followed the session, came fast and furious -- especially those targeting two executives from IBM Corp., who's Global Services Division was involved in the Wal-Mart project.
 In fact, we could have gone on discussing the issue for another hour or so, if not for another session following close behind.